Binomial Edge Ideals of Unicyclic Graphs: Introduction

-Let $G$ be a simple graph on the vertex set $V(G) =[n]:= \{1, \ldots, n\}$ and let $S= \K[x_1, \ldots, x_{n}, y_1, \ldots, y_{n}]$ be the polynomial ring on $2n$ variables over an arbitrary field $\K$.
-The binomial edge ideal of $G$, denoted by $J_G$, defined as $J_G=( x_i y_j - x_j y_i ~ : i < j \text{ and } \{i,j\}\in E(G)) \subseteq S$ was introduced by Herzog et al. in \cite{HH1} and independently by Ohtani in \cite{oh}.
-In the recent past, there has been a considerable interest in computing algebraic invariants such as depth and regularity of $J_G$ in terms of combinatorial invariants such as clique number, number of vertices, length of a longest induced path and number of internal vertices of $G$, see \cite{Arindam,dav,JA1,KM-JCTA,Rinaldo-JAA,MM,KM-EJC,KM-JA,Schenzel} for a partial list.
+Let $G$ be a simple graph on the vertex set $V(G) =[n]:= \{1, \ldots, n\}$ and the edge set $E(G)$.
+Let $S= \K[x_1, \ldots, x_{n}, y_1, \ldots, y_{n}]$ be the polynomial ring on $2n$ variables over an arbitrary field $\K$.
+The \textit{binomial edge ideal} of $G$, denoted by $J_G$, defined as $J_G=( x_i y_j - x_j y_i ~ : i < j \text{ and } \{i,j\}\in E(G)) \subseteq S$ was introduced by Herzog et al. in \cite{HH1} and independently by Ohtani in \cite{oh}.
+In the recent past, there has been considerable interest in computing algebraic invariants such as depth and regularity of $J_G$ in terms of combinatorial invariants such as clique number, number of vertices, length of a longest induced path and number of internal vertices of $G$, see \cite{Montaner,Arindam,dav,ERT20,KM-JCTA,Rinaldo-JAA,MM,MKM-Conj,MKM-Chordal,KM-EJC} for a partial list.

-For a connected graph $G$ on $n$ vertices, Banerjee and Betancourt proved that $\depth(S/J_G)$ is bounded above by $n+1$, \cite[Theorems 3.19 and 3.20]{Arindam}.
+It is well known (see, for example \cite[Proposition 1.2.13]{bh}) that $\depth(S/J_G)\leq \dim(S/P)$ for all $P\in \ass(J_G)$.
+It follows from \cite[Theorem 3.2]{HH1} that $P=P_{\emptyset}(G)\in \ass(J_G)$ with $\dim(S/P)=n+1$.
+Therefore, $\depth(S/J_G)\leq n+1$ for every connected graph $G$ on $n$ vertices.
+In general, there is no lower bound for the depth of $S/J_G$.
 In \cite[Theorem 4.5]{ZafarBMS}, Zafar proved that $\depth(S/J_G)=n$ where $G$ is a cycle on $n$ vertices.
-If $G=G_1*G_2$, the join graph of $G_1$ and $G_2$, then Kumar and the present author gave a formula for the depth of $S/J_G$ in terms of the depths of $S_{G_1}/J_{G_1}$ and $S_{G_2}/J_{G_2}$, see \cite[Theorems 4.1, 4.3 and 4.4]{AR2}.
-Let $G$ to be a connected unicyclic graph of girth $k$ on $n$ vertices for $k\geq 3$ and $n> k$.
+If $G=G_1*G_2$, the join product of $G_1$ and $G_2$, then Kumar and the present author gave a formula for the depth of $S/J_G$ in terms of the depths of $S_{G_1}/J_{G_1}$ and $S_{G_2}/J_{G_2}$, see \cite[Theorems 4.1, 4.3 and 4.4]{AR2}.
+Recently, Rouzbahani Malayeri, Saeedi Madani and Kiani studied the depth of $S/J_G$ and they characterized all graphs $G$ such that $\depth(S/J_G)=4$ in \cite{MKM-JA}.
+Let $G$ be a connected unicyclic graph of girth $k$ on $n$ vertices with $n> k$ for $k\geq 3$.
 If $k=3$, then $G$ is a chordal graph with the property that any two maximal cliques intersect in at most one vertex.
 In \cite{her1}, Ene, Herzog and Hibi proved that $\depth(S/J_G)=n+1$ for such graphs.
-For $k\geq 4$, we give a lower bound for the depth of $S/J_G$.
+For $k\geq 4$, we compute the depth of $S/J_G$ in a slightly more general setting.
 2mm